nxskok/pasias/docs/03-data-summaries.md

 ##  26.21846
 ```

-The P-value is 0.0023, less than the usual $alpha$ of 0.05, so we
+The P-value is 0.0023, less than the usual $\alpha$ of 0.05, so we
 *reject* the null hypothesis and conclude that the mean
 population density is not equal to 7.38.
 That is to say, Australia is
 different from the rest of the world in this sense.